Pope Leo XIV: Climate change

+Artificial intelligence

+Leo XIV is critical of emerging "artificial intelligence" technologies, calling them an "anthropological challenge".
+He has warned that the technology can "interfere with information ecosystems."
+He has stated that he believes a more profound risk is that, in mimicking human faces and voices, the technology encroaches "upon the deepest level of communication, that of human relationships."
+He has stated that using technology instead of humanity to create texts, music, and videos will reduce people into "passive consumers of unthought thoughts and anonymous products without ownership or love" and "[bury] the talents we have been given".

+As Pope, he refused to give official sanction for an AI replica of himself intended to answer questions about the Catholic faith, saying, "If there's anybody who should not be represented by an avatar, I would say the pope is high on the list."
+He has said that artificial intelligence "will never be able to share faith" and that seeking "illusion on the internet, on TikTok" cannot replace an authentic spiritual connection.
+He asked the clergy of the Diocese of Rome to resist "the temptation to prepare homilies with artificial intelligence."

+Leo's first encyclical, Magnifica humanitas, dealt with these matters in depth.
+In it, he said that "artificial intelligences do not undergo experiences, do not possess a body, do not feel joy or pain, do not mature through relationships...nor do they have a moral conscience...a form of statistical adaptation...does not imply inner growth."

 Personal life

-In addition to his native English, Leo speaks Spanish, Italian, French, and Portuguese, along with some German.
+In addition to his native English, Leo speaks Spanish, Italian, French, and Portuguese, as well as some German.
 He can also read Latin.
 During his time in Peru, Leo learned a little of one of the Quechuan languages.
-He has described himself as "quite the amateur tennis player".
+He has described himself as "quite the amateur tennis player", and still plays tennis when at Castel Gandolfo.
 He is the first pope who writes his own emails and wears a smartwatch, specifically an Apple Watch.
 He regularly plays Wordle and Words with Friends with his brothers.
+Leo stated that his favorite films are It's a Wonderful Life (1946), The Sound of Music (1965), Ordinary People (1980), and Life Is Beautiful (1997).

 Leo is a lifelong fan of the Chicago White Sox of Major League Baseball, and was in attendance at US Cellular Field for Game 1 of the 2005 World Series.
-His support for Chicago sports also extends to the National Football League's Chicago Bears; United States Vice President JD Vance presented him with a custom Bears jersey following his papal inauguration, which Leo remarked was a "good choice".
+His support for Chicago sports also extends to the National Football League's Chicago Bears; United States vice president JD Vance presented him with a custom Bears jersey following his papal inauguration, which Leo remarked was a "good choice".
 He has also shown support for Villanova University athletics, especially the Villanova Wildcats men's basketball team.
-In a review of an upcoming biography about him, the Washington Post reported that in a hypothetical World Cup match-up between the United States and Peru, Leo would support Peru.

-As a teenager, he enjoyed driving recreationally.
+As a teenager, Prevost enjoyed driving recreationally.
 Throughout his life, he has frequently preferred driving long distances for journeys where most people would prefer to fly, such as from Philadelphia to Chicago, Brisbane to Sydney, and Chiclayo to Lima.
 He also repaired cars himself as a bishop in Chiclayo.

-For two years before becoming pope, Prevost, aged 68–69, would go two to three times a week to a gym for an hour, with a workout plan designed for men aged 50–55, focusing on posture and cardiovascular health.
-His personal trainer recalled Prevost's stamina and his being "always positive about everything".